EIS1600/eis1600-pkg/README.md

 $ reassemble_from_miu_files -e <MIU_repo>
 ```

-### NER Annotation
+### Annotation

-NER annotation for persons, toponyms, misc and dates.
+NER annotation for persons, toponyms, misc, and also dates, beginning and ending of onomastic information (*NASAB*), and onomastics.

 To annotate all MIU files of a text give the IDs file as argument.
 Can be used with `-p` option to run in parallel.